Saturday, October 31, 2009

 Balloon Dad...

-...was too busy grading papers, but Chickenhawk posed with their Harvest Party costumes.
+...was too busy grading papers, but Chickenhawk posed in his Harvest Party costume.

 Sadly, my mylar creation did not rise, even when filled with helium balloons.
 Which probably means we will never make it on reality TV.